Heaton Chapel: Popular culture

-Sir John Alcock, who with Arthur Whitten Brown, made the first non-stop transatlantic flight in 1919, attended St. Thomas' Primary School in Heaton Chapel alongside the church.
+Sir John Alcock, along with Arthur Whitten Brown, made the first non-stop transatlantic flight in 1919; he attended St. Thomas' primary school in Heaton Chapel alongside the church.

-Heaton Chapel was the home of the Poco-a-Poco Club, many a big name star performed here including David Bowie 27 April 1970.
-Sited at the junction of Denby Lane and Manchester Road, and formerly, the Empress Cinema, this has now been demolished and has been home to The Hinds Head pub for a number of years.
+Heaton Chapel was the home of the Poco-a-Poco club; many big names performed here, including David Bowie on 27 April 1970.
+Sited at the junction of Denby Lane and Manchester Road, and formerly the Empress Cinema, this has now been demolished and has been home to the Hind's Head pub for a number of years.